-Table 1: Configurations Mapping 1 for build-firmware-multiapp B uild Type
+Table 1: Configurations Mapping for build-firmware-multiapp B uild Type

-Configuration Mapping Dependency Kind Usage provided->provided Foundation Library (Expected to be provided by the platform. (e.g. ej.api.
-JAR) module) default->default Add-On Library (JAR Embedded in the firmware only, not in the Virtual De- ) vice vdruntime->default Add-On Library (JAR Embedded in the Virtual Device only, not in the ) firmware d- C1+ > d- C1+ Add-On Library (JAR Embedded in both the firmware and the Virtual Device default->default;) vdruntime->default -1-+C Platform (JPF) Platform dependency used to build the firmware and platform->platformDev the Virtual Device.
-There are other ways to select the platform (see Change the Platform used to Build the Firmware and the Virtual Device) kernelapi->default Runtime Environ- See Runtime Environment ment (JAR) systemapp->application Application (WPK) Linked into both the firmware and the Virtual Device as resident application.
+Configuration Mapping Dependency Kind Usage Foundation Library (Expected to be provided by the platform. (e.g. ej.api. provided->provided JAR) module) de Caulte Side Caulte Add-On Library (JAR Embedded in the firmware only, not in the Virtual Dedefault->default) vice and a matrice of the Court of Add-On Library (JAR Embedded in the Virtual Device only, not in the vdruntime->default) firmware defende > defende Add-On Library (JAR Embedded in both the firmware and the Virtual Device default->default;) vdruntime->default mlatfarm >mlatfarmDay Platform (JPF) Platform dependency used to build the firmware and platform->platformDev the Virtual Device.
+There are other ways to select the platform (see Change the Platform used to Build the Firmware and the Virtual Device) 1 1 1 1 6 1 Runtime Environ- See Runtime Environment kernelapi->default ment (JAR) Application (WPK) Linked into both the firmware and the Virtual Device as systemapp->application resident application.
 There are other ways to select res- ident applications (see Resident Applications) Application (WPK) Linked into the firmware only as resident application. systemapp-fw->application